KentoMoriwaki/create-react-apollo-typescript/packages/react-apollo-typescript-boilerplate/README.md

 ## Update GraphQL schema

 When graphql endpoints are updated, run this command.
+(Be sure to run `yarn start` first)

 ```
 yarn run update-schema